NishchayAnand/software-engineering/System Design/Case Studies/Movie Ticket Booking System/Notes.md

 ---
 ## Non-Functional Requirements

-1. **Consistency:** Prioritise **consistency** to ensure that no two people can book the same seat, even if it means the system takes a few seconds to process reservations.
+1. **Consistency:** Ensure **strong consistency** for seat reservations to prevent double bookings, even if it means the system takes a few seconds to process reservations.

+2. **Scalability:** Should scale horizontally to support growing user traffic, especially during peak times (e.g., movie premieres).

+3. **Partition Tolerance:** Should **not lose booking data** even if some nodes (individual servers, databases, or microservices) become unreachable.

+> **NOTE:** If network partitions occur, the system might **sacrifice Availability, i.e., deny some requests** rather than allow inconsistent seat bookings.

 ---